PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 Resume by extracting only cohesive pure helpers used by the raw-export canonicalizer; do not move or edit the 6,677-line canonicalizer as one block.

+Eight additional generated-call parsers and their shared dynamic-batch pattern now use the same owner.
+They cover channel-last Gather slices, rank-four shape expressions, resize, pool argument/assignment forms, tensor split assignments, softmax, and NHWC-to-NCHW bridge sources.
+Every moved AST and the ShadowFormer batch-pattern value exactly matches the exporter checkpoint.
+Direct fixtures cover dynamic batch expressions, pool keyword filtering, normalized split axes, and accepted/rejected bridge permutations.
+Parser and architecture validation passes 70 tests; syntax, Ruff, pycompile, and diff checks pass.
+No model conversion or inference was run.
+Resume with the remaining pure reduction and generated-call decoders, leaving graph-aware canonicalization local until their ModelIR dependencies can be explicit.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted